ColumnColumn

 Grab has been experimenting with this concept in Indonesia for a while now, and now it has expanded to Thailand.
 A good example is a new Thai restaurant that opened in the middle of this year in a corner of a secluded parking lot in my area.
 It was obviously located far away from the main street, and I remember wondering what kind of sense they had in opening a restaurant here, despite the signage.
 The interior was also very simple, less than the finish of a standing noodle shop in Japan, for example.
 I wondered how this restaurant was going to survive when there were many high-end restaurants around it.
 I knew the answer right away.
 While few customers were eating or drinking inside the restaurant, the line of Grab delivery bikes outside the restaurant was increasing day by day.
 This restaurant was a ghost restaurant that focuses on home delivery orders from Grab and others.
 When I checked the restaurant's website, there were several restaurants that clearly stated "Grab" after the restaurant's location.
 I later found out that this was a famous restaurant, but it was mutually beneficial for the customers to be able to enjoy the food at their homes or other places convenient for them, rather than having to go to a crowded restaurant and wait in line.

 Grab Food has since evolved and finally launched a service called Grab Food (Walk).
-Grab Food has evolved and finally launched a new service called Grab Food (Walk), which allows people to become a delivery person on foot, as long as they are within 1km of the person placing the order.
-In other words, Grab can dramatically increase the absolute number of people who can carry out the services it provides.
-By reducing the distance to be traveled and the network of delivery personnel, not only does it increase the benefit to the customer by reducing the delivery time, but it also creates new jobs by allowing people without motorcycles to become delivery personnel.
-I have seen a young man carrying a Grab Food delivery bag near the Thai language class I attend.
-He was riding a shared bicycle around the city, dashing off to make deliveries.
-According to the information on the website, you can earn 50 baht (about 180 yen) per delivery.
-As a resident of Thailand, I couldn't help but wonder what kind of experience I could have as a delivery person, so I immediately tried to apply for the job, but unfortunately, I was rejected by the phone, saying that I could not register without a Thai national ID number.
-However, the call came right after I registered on the app, and I was amazed at the speed of the response.
+The new service allows people to become delivery persons on foot as long as they are within 1km of the user placing the order, whereas previously they had to have a motorcycle.
+In other words, the absolute number of people who can provide Grab's service can be dramatically increased.
+The key point is not only to increase the benefit to the customer by reducing the delivery time, but also to create new jobs by allowing people who do not have a motorcycle to become a delivery person.
+I once saw a young man carrying a Grab Food delivery bag near my Thai language class.
+He was dashing around town on a shared bicycle, making his way to his delivery.
+According to the information on the website, you can get 50 baht (about 180 yen) per delivery.
+As a resident of Thailand, I was curious to see what kind of experience I could have as a delivery person, so I immediately tried to apply for the job, but unfortunately, I was turned down over the phone because I could not register without a Thai citizen ID number.
+However, the phone call came right after I registered on the application, so I was amazed at how quickly they responded to my request.

 Inspired by the ghost restaurant, I wondered if it would be possible to do the same thing not with food, but with products sold in drugstores.
 I also wondered if it would be possible to go further and sell products directly from the manufacturer.
 I wondered if it would be possible to deliver products to consumers through Grab even if there were no stores.